-On January 1, 2010, Acadian Timber Income Fund (the "Fund") converted to Acadian Timber Corp. pursuant to a plan of arrangement under the Canada Business Corporations Act (the "Arrangement") with CellFor Inc. ("CellFor") which allowed for the conversion of the Fund from an income trust to a corporation.
+On January 1, 2010, the Fund converted to the Corporation pursuant to the Arrangement with CellFor which allowed for the conversion of the Fund from an income trust to a corporation.

 Taxation Risk

 The Corporation will file all required income tax returns in a manner that it believes will be in full compliance with the provisions of the Income Tax Act (Canada) and all applicable provincial legislation.
 It is expected that the Corporation will benefit from certain federal tax account balances which existed in the Corporation at the time of the Arrangement.
 However, the Corporation's income tax returns are subject to reassessment by the applicable taxation authority.
 In the event of a successful reassessment of the Corporation, whether by re-characterization of certain expenditures, or the restriction of the deductibility of all or any portion of such federal tax account balances, such reassessment may have an impact on current and future taxes payable by the Corporation.
 Any such impact may have a material adverse affect on the Corporation.